omicscodeathon/tcellex/README.md

 - accessions/ accessions.txt - list of TCGA case IDs and file UUIDs

+-validation/{data,scripts,results,figures}- directory with single-cell information used in validation

 - README.md - general project documentation

 - .gitignore - files to exclude from version control